Best ADU Builders in San Diego

 How Many ADUs Can You Build on a Multifamily Property?

 Law changes in California over the past several years have made it easier to add an accessory dwelling unit (also known as an ADU, granny flat, casita, guest house, accessory unit, additional dwelling unit, accessible dwelling unit, mother-in-law suite) to most residential properties.
-Parking requirements have been reduced or eliminated, plus many impact fees have been waived on ADU projects.
-Setbacks have also been reduced to just 4’ on side and rear yards, meaning smaller lots may now accommodate an ADU.
-The ADU laws include single family residential properties, as well as multifamily properties.
+Parking requirements have been reduced or eliminated in many cases, setbacks for certain detached ADUs have been reduced to four feet from the side and rear property lines, and some impact fees no longer apply.

-How Many ADUs Can You Build on Multifamily Properties?
+How Many ADUs Can You Build on Multifamily Properties in California?

 The number of ADUs allowed on multifamily ADU properties in California depends on the number of existing multifamily units on the property.